 These ideas were popular.3 Phelps-Dodge sponsored the railroad line.
 Functional to South 4th Street at Toughnut on March 25, 1903.
-Two box cars at the line's termination became a temporary station.
-An extension out to 10th Street completed on April 5, 1903.
+Two box cars at the line’s termination became a temporary station.
+An extension out to 10th Street completed April 5, 1903.
 Train Line Celebration on April 12th.2

 On April 21, 1907 part of the roof of the Good Enough mine caved in!
-Located on the Southeast corner of 5th and Toughnut Streets, apparently it thinned out, causing this.
+At the Southeast corner of 5th and Toughnut Streets, apparently it thinned out, causing this.
 Possibly from the train rumbling through, weakening the crust.
 They fenced off the area.
 Everyone came over to see this sight!

-Seems good times can't go on and on!
-Tombstone's people had to endure again!
+Seems good times can’t go on and on!
+Tombstone’s people had to endure again!
 Wall Street panicked as the market crashed.
-Payrolls weren't met, and many companies collapsed.
+Payrolls weren’t met, many companies collapsed.
 Unemployment multiplied.

 Over the next year silver’s value tumbled.
 Tombstone Consolidated cut three mining operations and sacked 50 miners.

 Still problems weren’t over.
 Fires!
 Plus continuous fighting to keep water out of mines.
 Pump maintenance!
 Replacement parts for timely repairs could be difficult.
 Tombstone Consolidated backers weren’t managing finances well.
 Discovered when liens were filed for three months of employee back pay!

 They filed for bankruptcy.
 Murphy ensured employees got their unpaid wages.
 Tombstone Consolidated went up for sale.
 Phelps-Dodge bought it July 1914.
 They slowly brought it back to steady life over the next year.